 After all, in today’s competitive world, you can’t rely on just one way to succeed that you’ve known.
-You need to keep on innovating and looking for shortcuts and off-road a little if you are to get hold of that elusive state known as “self-satisfaction.”
+You need to keep innovating and looking for shortcuts and off-road a little if you are to get hold of that elusive state known as “self-satisfaction.”

-It’s “Career Trajectory” Not “Job Trajectory”
+It’s “Career Trajectory,” Not “Job Trajectory”

 Career trajectory is as much about the external world (jobs, the company your work for, your paycheck) as it is about how confident you feel from within and about your knowledge and skills (job satisfaction, the enhancement of your skills).

 Hence, the fate of your career trajectory is in your hands entirely.
 You will have to choose your future career path to take control of your career trajectory.

 How to do it?
-Well, that’s where this blog comes in, sit tight and read on.
+Well, that’s where this blog comes in.
+Sit tight and read on.

-1. Jack of All Trades, Master of “One”
+1. Jack of All Trades, Master of “One”.

 How can you do it?
 Well, here’s how you can begin: